 3. Update and Strengthen Your Passwords

 It seems like everything these days requires a password, and it’s easier on our brains to use the same one or two passwords.
-However, you want to be sure you’re changing your passwords on a regular basis and that you’re using a combination of letters, numbers, and special characters to make it more secure.
-Try a password manager like Lastpass or 1Password.
+However, you want to be sure you’re changing your passwords regularly and using a combination of letters, numbers, and special characters to make it more secure.
+Try a password manager like LastPass or 1Password.
 Both password managers have strong password generators that create unique passwords for each online account.
 They are also two of the top password managers on the market right now.
-In terms of cost, functionality, and compatibility, they are also comparable.
+They are also comparable in terms of cost, functionality, and compatibility.

 4. Be Aware of Your Public Profile